LA Kings: Jaret Anderson-Dolan knew roster spot was not guaranteed

 All signs pointed toward JAD returning to the lineup this past Monday against the Blues, but a snowstorm prevented the LA Kings from leaving Denver.
 Monday’s game was postponed to a future date and Anderson-Dolan’s return was delayed a few more days.

-“It’s a little bit frustrating, but [I’m] just try to take the positives,” Anderson-Dolan said of Monday’s game being canceled, delaying his return to the lineup.
+“It’s a little bit frustrating, but just try to take the positives,” Anderson-Dolan said of Monday’s game being canceled, delaying his return to the lineup.
 “That game getting canceled gave me a couple extra days of full practice with the team to kind of get my legs back and my timing back.
-But yeah, I mean, [it was] a little bit frustrating.
+But yeah, I mean, a little bit frustrating.
 You want to get back in as soon as you can.”

 Anderson-Dolan skated on the Kings’ third line in Wednesday’s game, a familiar place alongside Carl Grundstrom and Trevor Moore.
 The trio was buzzing before JAD’s injury, and they picked up right where they left off.
 The Kings had a big first period, scoring three goals, including goals from Anderson-Dolan’s linemates, in which he recorded assists on both.